-The TWRS Privatization contract specifies a LAW feed sequence based on metric tons of sodium in each feed envelope, but does not currently identify a source tank(s) for the LAW feed.
+The RPP Privatization contract specifies a LAW feed sequence based on metric tons of sodium in each feed envelope, but does not currently identify a source tank(s) for the LAW feed.
 BNFL and DOE/RL will jointly establish the sequence of waste tank feed to the BNFL facility.
 The following discussion is a plausible feed sequence based on the current contract.

-The feed to the BNFL LAW/HLW facilities after the first two years of operations will be Envelope C^c feed from tanks 241-AN-102 and 241-AN-107.
-BNFL will process the Envelope C feed for two to three years, depending on the quantity of waste actually received.
-One additional unit operation is added to the BNFL flow sheet during Envelope C pretreatment.
-Strontium nitrate and ferric nitrate are added to coprecipitate strontium-90 and transuranic (TRU) radioactive ions in the Envelope C waste.
+The feed to the BNFL LAW/HLW facilities after the first three years of operations will be Envelope A and C feed tanks 241-AN-104 and 241-AN-102.
+BNFL will process the Envelope C and A feed for two to three years, depending on the quantity of waste actually received.
+One additional unit of operation is added to the BNFL flow sheet during Envelope C pretreatment.
+Strontium nitrate and sodium permanganate are added to coprecipitate strontium-90 and transuranic (TRU) radioactive ions in the Envelope C waste.
 The resulting slurry is filtered using a cross flow filter.
 The Sr/TRU precipitate slurry is combined with Cs/Tc eluates and HLW sludge and vitrified as HLW.
-After most of Envelope C is processed, the next six to eight years of operations will pretreat and vitrify Envelope A^d feed from tanks 241-AN103, 241-AN104, 241-AN105, and 241-AW101.
-The feed sequence has not been determined by DOE/RL at this time.
-DOE/RL may elect to have BNFL process a portion of the pretreated Envelope B material that was pretreated during the first two years of BNFL HLW operations.
+After most of initial feed is processed, the next HEMF ht years of operations will pretreat and vitrify the remaining minimum order quantity teed specified by DOE.
+The expected feed sequence for the remaining 6-8 years is expected to be the Envelope C feed from 241-AN107 and then the Envelope A feed from tanks 241-AN105, 241-SY101/AP104 blend, 241-AN103, and 241-AW101.
+The exact feed sequence has not been determined by DOE/RL at this time.

-While processing these LAW feeds, BNFL will vitrify the HLW solids stored from pretreatment of the combined B/D feed, as well as HLW (Envelope D) solids retrieved from tank 241-C106 and 241-AY102.
+While processing these LAW feeds, BNFL will vitrify the HLW solids stored from pretreatment of the combined B/D feed (241-AZ101 & AZ102), as well as HLW (Envelope D) solids retrieved from tanks 241-C106, 241-AY102, 241-C104 and 241-AY101.
+Waste from tank 241-C106 is expected to be transferred to 241-AY101 prior to transfer to the BNFL.
+Additionally, waste from 241-C104 is expected to be transferred to 241-AY101 prior to transfer to the BNFL.

 In order to complete the development and initial design of these facilities, BNFL has formed a team that includes BNFL Engineering, LTD., Bechtel National, GTS Duratek, and Science Application International Corporation.
 BNFL is also working with IBC Advanced Technologies, Inc. to develop ion exchange resins for the pretreatment process.

-Additionally, BNFL has contracted the Westinghouse Savannah River Technology Center (SRTC), the Battelle Pacific Northwest National Laboratory and Catholic
+Additionally, BNFL has contracted the Westinghouse Savannah River Technology Center (SRTC), the Battelle Pacific Northwest National Laboratory, and Catholic University's Vitreous

-University's Vitreous State Laboratory (VSL) to provide fundamental research and development for the project.
+State Laboratory (VSL) to provide fundamental research and development for the project.
 In using the DOE or DOE-funded laboratories, BNFL will be able to efficiently transfer the technology developed by DOE to the private sector.
-Specifically, BNFL will be able to transfer the lessons learned from the West Valley and Defense Waste Processing Facilities to the TWRS project.
-This paper discusses the development program at the Savannah River Technology Center that will be conducted in support of the TWRS Part B1 project.
+Specifically, BNFL will be able to transfer the lessons learned from the West Valley and Defense Waste Processing Facilities to the RPP project.
+This paper discusses the development program at the Savannah River Technology Center that will be conducted in support of the RPP Part B1 project.

-SRTC TWRS PART B1 DEVELOPMENT PROGRAM
+SRTC RPP PART B1 DEVELOPMENT PROGRAM